 - work experience for our pupils with businesses and other providers sourced through Project Trident

-- developments of autism provision in conjunction with support of a consultant from North Carolina
+- developments of autism provision in conjunction with support of a consultant

 - sports days supported by A level students from Eastbury School and Barking Abbey School which has Specialist School sports status.